PrefectHQ/prefect/docs/guides/dask-ray-task-runners.md

 ```
 </div>

-The tasks are not submitted to the `DaskTaskRunner`; instead, they run sequentially.
+The task runs are not submitted to the `DaskTaskRunner`; instead, they run sequentially.

 ## Run tasks in parallel with Ray